AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 <u>Steps to reproduce</u>:

 1. Create two simple products with quantity *1* and *10*.
-1. Create a bundled product using those simple products.
+1. Create a bundled product using the simple products.
 1. Add the bundled product to the cart.
 1. Edit the product and try to update the quantity.